Myth or fact?

 Talk to your union representative

 If you belong to a union and you feel you have a need for accommodation, talk to your union representative.
-Your union and your employer both have a duty to accommodate you.
+They can help you communicate with your employer about your specific needs.

 If you ask to be accommodated